 When I went to the University, I left my home church – the ‘White Garment’ church for good.
 My mum at the time was against it but it didn’t really matter because once I made up my mind, there was really no going back.
 I wasn’t ashamed of Jesus in the University.
 I actively joined Bible study to know more about the Scriptures, I got baptized in water, studied the Bible and became a Sunday school teacher.
 I got baptized in the Holy Spirit in my second year and loved receiving revelations from the Bible.

 However, in the midst of all this, I was still dealing with my many issues.
 I never really dealt with the rebellious and the manipulative mindset I had.
 I read the books – ‘The Art of Seduction’ and ‘48 Laws of Power’ and I realized I had practiced the things already written so I felt I was on track.
 Plus I was very observant and could sound convincing even when I lied.
 I could convince people to do things they didn’t want to; I convinced fellow students to travel to other countries.
 These things were quite easy for me.
-I was working while in school and persuaded CEO’s of big companies in Nigeria to partner with the International Youth NGO I was working with at the time.
+I was working in school and would persuade even huge companies executives in Nigeria to partner with the International Youth NGO I was working with at the time.
 I think I made about eight hundred thousand for them at the time.
 These things made me very respectable.

 The point in 2016 (my second year) before my mind got twisted again and I decided to become more manipulative was when I found out my dad beat my mum.
 I was terrified that things were getting worse and wondered what kind of wicked God I had given my life to.
 My mates were doing all sorts of [bad] things but I would ignore them [just] to follow Him and this was how He wanted to repay me?
 So I denounced Him [God] and wanted to hurt Him back by doing the things that will displease Him.